-Check out this guide for a wider selection of the best pellet smokerss to choose from: Best pellet grills 2020
+Check out this guide for a wider selection of the best pellet smokers to choose from: Best pellet grills 2023

 Electric smokers are the product on which Masterbuilt built their brand.
 You cannot discuss electric smokers without mentioning Masterbuilt.

-This 30-inch model is one their best, available in three colors – black, silver, and stainless steel – a classic and and an incredibly popular smoker for beginners.
+This 30-inch model is one of their best, a classic, and an incredibly popular smoker for beginners.

-It has a blue-lit LED display on the top that you use to program in cooking temps and times at the push of a few buttons, as well as read the status of your cook, so it’s push-button easy.
+It has an LED display on the top that you use to program in cooking temps and times at the push of a few buttons, as well as read the status of your cook, so it’s push-button easy.
 There is almost no learning curve.
 It couldn’t be easier.

-Also on top of the unit are vents that you use to increase or reduce airflow to set your desired smokiness of the food.
+Also, on top of the unit is a vent that you use to increase or reduce airflow to set your desired smokiness of the food.

 To add more wood chips during a smoke, you simply insert them through a side loader, which is highly convenient and easier than almost any other type of smoker you can find.